 In the bathroom, I know I tend to hoard travel sized shampoos and conditioner that we have brought home from vacations.
 Things like old perfume containers, lotions I don’t use or even ample amounts of floss (that I probably should have used more of!)
 Anything that is easily considered excess should head out the door.

 Going through your stuff to find things that you can sell is perfect for starting the downsize process and also getting a little extra cash in your pocket.
 Get stuff together in boxes and start planning a yard sale, maybe even go in on one with a friend.
 Personally, I am not a fan of the yard sale idea because I wind up just creating heaping piles of crap in the corners of my house for months.
 Then I have to label everything, make signs, spend money on those signs and then when people don’t buy stuff, I still have to donate it anyway!
 That’s when the internet comes in handy.
 There are sites like Craigslist and Facebook Marketplace.
 Personally, I am a big fan of the site Decluttr that makes selling as easy as one trip to the post office.
-With Decluttr you can easily sell your old items without any shipping costs!
+See exactly how to make money with Decluttr.

 If you’re taking your time to get your home and stuff organized, why not let the rest of your life follow?
 In the last year I have gotten seriously organized by using the Simplify + Planner .
 It has everything from budgeting, fitness, daily schedules and long term goals.
-You can read my full story on it here: Organize Your Life for the New Year.
+You can read my full review here.

 I have even gotten more organized this year by making a simple bullet point to-do list on my bathroom mirror.
 I know that sounds so silly, but I know it’s the one place I will look every day.
 There are so many tools these days to make organization easier without dirtying up your mirror.
 Here are some of my favorite tools for easy and effective journalling and organization: